tylerstraub/Factorio_Hivemind-MOD/README.md

     - `message`: The chat message
     - `event_name`: The event ID (`defines.events.on_console_chat`)
 - **Retention/Pruning:**
-  - Old events and messages are pruned automatically when new ones are stored.
+  - Old events and messages are pruned automatically **when new events are stored** (not on every tick).
   - The retention window (in ticks) is configurable via mod settings (see below).
   - Pruning ensures memory usage remains bounded.